Senate Impeachment Trial: Senate adopts rules after long day of debate

 After opening arguments begin Wednesday, senators will have a chance to ask questions, which will probably take place early next week.

 They've been given 16 hours for this.
-Once this is completed, the focus will shift to the key issue of new witnesses and evidence.
+Once this is completed, the focus will shift to statements from new witnesses and evidence.

-Democrats want to hear from key White House aides who worked closely with Mr Trump, including acting Chief of Staff Mick Mulvaney and Mr Bolton.
+Democrats want to hear from key White House aides, such as acting Chief of Staff Mick Mulvaney, but Republicans have thwarted their attempts.

-The President has been accused of seeking help from Ukraine's government in an effort to get re-elected in November.
+According to the articles of impeachment, the President has been accused of seeking help from Ukraine's government in an effort to get re-elected in November.

 He's also been accused of refusing to allow White House staff to testify at the impeachment hearings last year, an action that House Democrats labeled as obstruction of Congress.